 It’s also worth noting that even if you decide to pay for a cluster with reserved instance pricing, you’ll still have the option to create additional clusters and pay on-demand.
 Such an approach is often used for development and testing where subsequent clusters do not need to be run most of the time.

 The first technical decision you’ll need to make is choosing a node type.
 A Redshift data warehouse is a collection of computing resources called nodes, which are grouped into a cluster.
-There are two node types, dense compute and dense storage.
+There are three node types, dense compute (DC) and dense storage (DS) and RA3.

 Dense compute nodes are optimized for processing data but are limited in how much data they can store.
 A good rule of thumb is that if you have less than 500 GB of data it’s best to choose dense compute.
 In that case, not only will you get faster queries but you’ll also save between 25% and 60% vs a similar cluster with dense storage nodes.